Frequently Asked Questions

 #How accurate are DCM grades?

-- Three-pass consensus: Reduces variance and catches errors
+- Three-pass consensus: Reduces variance, catches single-pass errors.

-- Evidence-based grading: Every deduction requires observable proof
+- Evidence-based grading: Every deduction is backed by an observable defect, not an assumption.

 #What does "evidence-based grading" mean?